programster/TLS-Certificate-Manager/README.md

 the bearer token in the `configs/certs.yaml` file.

 ## Getting Started
-Enaure that each of your site's certificates are within their own folders and copy them into the `certs` directory.
+Ensure that each of your site's certificates are within their own folders and copy them into the `certs` directory.

 Navigate to the configs directory and create a `certs.yaml` file from the `certs.yaml.example`